Terms and Conditions

 The Client must make a deposit of 30% of the total price to guarantee participation in the Service.
 A space for the Client's motorbike will not be held without the deposit paid.
 Once a container is full then that shipment is closed unless another Client forgoes their space.

-The balance amount must then be paid within seven days of the booking being made with the shipping line.
+The balance remaining of 70% must then be paid within seven days of the booking being made with the shipping line.
 Clients will receive a notification via the SMP when the booking has been made with the shipping line.

 The lead time to which bookings can be made is highly variable between shipping lines and their serviced routes, particularly during peak periods when the majority of OBO shipments are scheduled.
-Generally the lead time is vicinity 9 weeks to 5 weeks before the vessel's Estimated Time of Departure.
+Generally the lead time is vicinity 9 weeks to 5 weeks before the vessel's ETD.

 Bank Transfer and Credit Card options are available via the SMP.
 The required payment amount shown in the SMP is the amount that must land in OBO's account, which is a Wise Business Account.
 Any additional fees associated with the transfer are at the Client's expense.